acoshift/go-project-guideline/sql.md

 1. Always use lower case.
 1. Indent with tab
 1. Always use not null, until you need null value
-1. Always set default to datatype default value (ex. int = 0, varchar = '', bool = false)
+1. Always set default to datatype default value (ex. int = 0, varchar = '', bool = false), except timestamp can set to now()

 ## Example